Complete readiness checklist

 - Improve communication and transparency.

-- What personas are needed for the project.
+- What roles are needed for the project?

-- How to manage blended teams with local and remote resources.
+- How should we manage blended teams with local and remote resources?

-At this point in the project lifecycle, it is assumed that the MLP has already been defined. - see Creating Case Type Backlog for how to define.
+At this point in the project lifecycle, it is assumed that the MLP has already been defined.
+(See Creating Case Type Backlog)

 Conducting an organizational readiness assessment gives your project team and key stakeholders the knowledge and assurance that your project will be successful.
-It also provides early alerts for potential issues and the ability to address them before they become big problems as you move forward on the proposed project.
+It also provides early alerts for potential issues and the ability to address them before they become bigger problems down the line.

 - Complete a readiness checklist, identifying any gaps and preparing a remediation plan with target dates.

 - Agree on the gaps which are on the critical path before you can engage the development team.